websanco/liferay-learn/docs/dxp/7.x/en/getting-started/changing-your-sites-theme.md

     ![Click Change Current Theme to select a new theme for your Public Pages.](./changing-your-sites-theme/images/03.png)

-1. Select the deployed sample theme, _Classic with Blue Background._
+1. Select the deployed sample theme, _Getting Started Example._

 1. Navigate back to the home page for your Site to confirm that the theme has changed.
 The background for your Site is now blue.